Wizcorp/Jeff/README.md

 });
 ```

-Here is a complete list of [Jeff's options](http://www.jeff.github.io).

 ### Operation

 * Will parse the input directory to find SWF files corresponding to the given source file pattern.